AvolitesLtd/TitanManual/docs/titan-reference/button-reference.md

  ---
 ## \<Legend\>
  (D9 only) (followed by a Select button) Set legend on an item.
+On other consoles use the \[Set Legend\] softkey at the top level menu.
+See [Legends and picture legends](../titan-basics/workspace-windows.md/#legends-and-picture-legends).

  ---
 ## \<Levels\>
- (D9 only) set wheels to Levels mode for setting attributes.
+ (D9 only) set wheels to Levels mode for setting attribute levels.

  ---
 ## \<Level @\>